-Since 2013, I have been one of three dedicated designers on the MINI team while working at BEAM Interactive.
-In addition to visual design, I build pages and emails using Adobe's content management system, AEM.
-I also write a little HTML when time is tight and we can't bring in a developer.
+For three years, I was one of three designers on the MINI team while working at BEAM Interactive.
+In addition to visual design, I built pages and emails using Adobe's content management system, AEM.
+I also coded some HTML when we needed a custom component and didn't have time to bring in a developer.

 It was all hands on deck to come up with creative ideas for a direct mailer for the launch of the new convertible.
 MINI chose one of my ideas: a poster-quality 180° vertical panoramic photo that envokes the open feeling of the roof-less convertible, something worthy of putting up on your wall.

 Due to budget restraints, instead of arranging a photo shoot for a real vertical panorama, I created a fake one by photoshopping together stock photos and convertible assets already provided by MINI.
 The reverse side had info about the model and its features.

 An omni-channel analytics platform that unites all marketing, sales, and product usage data.
 My role: figuring out how to incorporate all of the types of data that clients could possibly need access to and how to represent that data in an easy-to-use customizable interface.

 Working under the guidance of an art director, I redesigned their entire website to be modern and sophisticated, but still playful and child-like.

 I designed multiple iPhone, iPad, and desktop apps for Athenahealth.
 PracticeVitals is a public-facing app that shows analytics of current Athenahealth clients, info about the different metrics, and tips on how to improve them.
 A general sales iPad app was used in person to show prospective clients videos and let them try out a tool that calculates how much their practice could save with Athenahealth.

 While freelancing in 2010, I designed the logo for C&M, a medical billing company in Parsippany, NJ.

 The creativity doesn't stop when I leave work.
 Here are some illustrations, logos, and typographic explorations I've created in my spare time.